sadguruy/myFonts/README.md

 # myFonts

-# these fonts are fetched from different sources like google searche or other search engines
+# these fonts are fetched from different sources like google search and/or other search engines